-The profession of physiotherapy is a regulated one in all of Canada, with the exception of the Northwestern Territories and Nunavut.
-You are not allowed to call yourself a physiotherapist or physical therapist or practice the profession if you are not licensed as a full member in one of the provincial/territorial bodies.
+The profession of physiotherapy is regulated throughout Canada, with the exception of the Northwestern Territories and Nunavut.
+You can only practice as a physiotherapist or physical therapist if you are licensed as a full member with a provincial or territorial regulatory body.

 2. Skills Development

 In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to become a physiotherapist in Canada.
 You can benefit from the various opportunities for ongoing learning and professional growth that are offered through continuing education courses and seminars.

 3. Understanding Canadian Workplaces

 Canadian employers who often do not know how to assess education and work experience from other countries, may require or prefer you to have experience working in Canada.
 Lack of local market experience can pose a challenge for newcomers, but there are ways to overcome some of these challenges.

 4. Job Finding Techniques

 The Canadian job market is very competitive, so be prepared and understand each of the steps needed to gain employment.
 As well, finding a job in Canada may be very different than in your home country.
 You have to be registered to work as a physiotherapist in the province or territory where you intend to… read more